UK's Intertek temporarily shuts Hong Kong garment office over coronavirus case

 Intertek said the employee was under observation in hospital.
 Its operations in Chinese-ruled Hong Kong had resumed work on Jan.
 29. after the Lunar New Year holiday.

-“We have taken immediate action to minimize the impact on our customers’ business operations and communicated to them new temporary work arrangements,” the statement said.
+“We have taken immediate action to minimise the impact on our customers’ business operations and communicated to them new temporary work arrangements,” the statement said.